 Are you into the Christmas spirit yet?
 Hard not to be with all sorts of wonderful holiday ideas floating around Blogland.
-Earlier this week I showed you our rustic Christmas mantel for our Home for the Holidays tour.
+Earlier this week I showed you our rustic Christmas mantel.
 The centerpiece of my design was my DIY barn wood wall quilt.

 Can you guess what I made it out of?
 Vinyl flooring.
 Yep!
 Pick you jaw up off the floor and let’s get to the details of how to create this wonderful faux barn wood wall quilt piece of art yourself.

 Have you ever wanted to create something from reclaimed barn wood, but lack the barn?
 Today, I’m going to show you how you can take vinyl flooring that is engineered to look like old wood, and make it into a fantastic piece of art.

 This wall quilt was part of my rustic mantel I created for my decor.
 For my project, I choose three different faux wood vinyl planks that have a wood grain, but are in varied colors.

 - 3 vinyl planks from 3 different styles (9 boards total) – you can do it with about 7, but it’s nice to have the extra in case of mistakes or decide to change the color pattern.

 - white colored pencil or other light-colored marking tool

 - safety goggles